LightChainBlockChain/-sideline-pinas-marketplace/README.md

 ## 📄 License

-This project is proprietary software for Sideline Pilipinas.
+This project is proprietary software for Sideline Pinas.